 Coronavirus outbreak: India records biggest spike in COVID-19 cases; Tally rises above 1,25,000

-New Dlehi, May 23: Union Health Ministry on Saturday said that India reported a highest single-day spike with 6,654 new cases of the coronavirus in the last 24 hours, taking the infection tally to 125,101.
+New Delhi, May 23: Union Health Ministry on Saturday said that India reported a highest single-day spike with 6,654 new cases of the coronavirus in the last 24 hours, taking the infection tally to 1,25,101.
 This would the second time in a week that the positive cases of COVID-19 surged beyond 6,000.

 On Friday, India recorded 6,088 new cases and 5,611 cases were recorded on Wednesday in the span of 24 hours.